 To display the distribution of DNA content at various stages of the cell cycle, THP-1 cells are fixed with cold methanol, stained with dye cycle violet stain, and then subjected to flow cytometry analysis.
-One mL of cell suspension in complete media at a cell concentration of $1 \times$ 10^6 cells/mL was added to 1 μL of Vybrant® Dye Cycle[TM] Violet stain and mixed well.
-The final stain concentration becomes 5 μM.
-The emission wavelength of approximately 440 nm, the samples are analyzed on a flow cytometer without being washed (Beckman Coulter, Navios software).
-The distribution of apoptotic sub-G1 cells, G0/G1 phase, S phase, and G2/M phase is the population analysis. shown by The CELLQUEST program (Becton Dickinson Immuno-cytometry Systems, San Jose, CA) was used to calculate the cell cycle.
+One mL of cell suspension in complete media at a cell concentration of $1 \times$ 10^{6} cells/mL was added to 1 μ L of Vybrant® Dye CycleTM Violet stain and mixed well.
+The final stain concentration becomes 5 μ M. The Stained cells are incubated at 37 °C for 30 minutes, protected from light, and kept cells at 37 until acquisition.
+Using an excitation °C wavelength of approximately 405 nm and an emission wavelength of approximately 440 nm. the samples are analyzed on a flow cytometer without being washed (Beckman Coulter, Navios software).
+The distribution of apoptotic sub-G1 cells, G0/G1 phase, S phase, and G2/M phase is shown by the population analysis.
+The CELLOUEST program (Becton Dickinson Immuno-cytometry Systems, San Jose, CA) was used to calculate the cell cycle.